Clinical-Genomics/scout/README.md

 ```

 ## Deployment
-The app is deployed manually.
-For staging, in the [GitHub Action UI](https://github.com/Clinical-Genomics/scout-react/actions) by choosing the workflow `Publish and deploy staging`, then `Run workflow` and input the branch that you want to deploy.
+The app is deployed to a Firebase channel at every pull request in the scout-test Firebase project.
-For deploying to production, use the workflow `Publish and deploy production`, only the `master` branch can be deployed.
+After changes are merged to master, it is deployed to the staging and production Firebase projects.

 ## API mocking library
 Mirage JS is used in the project to mock the backend endpoints to continue the development before the actual endpoints are in place.